Matriculation Status and Change of Major

 NOTE: Audited courses are not eligible for financial aid.
 Seniors: Suffolk County residents 60 years of age or older pay fees but no tuition.

 Students who believe they have received an incorrect grade should first discuss this matter with their instructor.
-If he or she agrees with the student's request, the instructor will submit a change of grade form to the appropriate Associate Dean of Academic Affairs.
+If he or she agrees with the student's request, the instructor will submit a change of grade form to the Campus Associate Dean of Academic Affairs.
 All faculty approved requests for grade changes must be made within two years of completion of the course.
 Changes submitted beyond two years require Executive Dean review.

 A student may appeal an instructor's decision not to change a grade through the Course Grade Grievance Procedure, which must be initiated within the first three weeks of the semester following the semester in which the student took the course.
 This four-step procedure, which is outlined in the student handbook, continues, if necessary, through ascending levels of administrative authority.
 If this grievance is not resolved at the faculty, academic chair, or associate dean levels, the student may present his or her case in writing to the Executive Dean.
 Within ten calendar days of receipt of the student's written request, the Executive Dean may convene a committee to hear the grievance and to provide written recommendations.
 Students who have questions about the Grade Grievance Procedure should consult with the appropriate departmental office or dean.